gnosis/dx-docs/source/bots-market-making.md

   * `HIGH_SELL_VOLUME_BOT`: [Configuration for high sell volume bot](./bot-types.html#)
   * `WATCH_EVENTS_BOT`: [Configuration for watch events bot](./bot-types.html#)
   * `DEPOSIT_BOT`: [Configuration for deposit Bot](./bot-types.html#)

-* `PRICE_REPO`: You can configure which external price feeds to use.
-You can get more information [here](./bot-types.html#)
-WARNING: If you create a new file for your configuration make sure you update [base-bots.sh](https://github.com/gnosis/dx-tools/blob/master/util/base-bots.sh#L13) in order to use your own configuration.
+WARNING: When creating a new configuration file you may name it as you wish, but make sure you update [base-bots.sh](https://github.com/gnosis/dx-tools/blob/master/util/base-bots.sh#L13) in order to use your own configuration.